00dc/bitcoin_thief/README.md

 # bitcoin_thief

+Firstly, thanks John G.Fisher, I saw your video and I liked the idea of your malware.
+I could not have written this without your video.

+To those interested his video is here: https://www.youtube.com/watch?v=ljXhijQU9Rk

 This in no means is meant to be a functional virus.
 It is merely a POC.

 At the moment, code consumes as high as 30% CPU resources on my Intel i7 8565U CPU.
 Maybe you can try and optimize this?